janvda/my-cloud-at-the-edge/docs/topics/openwrt_time_scheduled_access/README.md

 ## Conclusion

-* It has worked very reliably
+⨁ It has worked very reliably

-* No longer used as kids are too old and are not playing that much on playstation
+⊖ No longer used as kids are too old and are not playing that much on playstation

-* problem can be circumvented via mobile data
+⊖ blocked internet access can be circumvented using mobile data